jonatns/oyl-sdk/README.md

 # wallet-lib

-Utilities for client-side ordinal handling
+Utilities for core bitcoin wallet with client-side ordinal handling

-requires bcoin
+Uses bcoin Node, possibly extensible by passing in host param

 To parse Inscriptions from an Address using  bcoin - Transactions (see https://bcoin.io/api-docs/index.html?shell--cli#get-tx-by-address):